 Scroll around and become familiar with all the features Canva has to offer and experiment with creating some images.

 Come up with a design you can use as a template so all you have to do is add an image and some text.
+This is our favorite feature.
+Once you have a design you like, it will save the template for you for future designs.

 You will soon find that it will take you minutes instead of hours creating professional images for your online marketing strategy.

 Selling art online takes a lot of work.
-All of the little jobs like creating images for social media takes time and if you do not know how to manage your time you can easily find yourself sitting at the computer all day instead of in the studio creating art.
+All of the little jobs like creating images for social media take time and if you do not know how to manage your time you can easily find yourself sitting at the computer all day instead of in the studio creating art.

 You might also be interested in: